pogo61/Box-API-Hook/README.md

 # Box-API-Hook
-API Hook using SOA Software's Products to integrate lead generation that takes a lead, inserts it into SalesForce, then MailGun, then Appends it to a file stored in BOX
+API Hook using SOA Software's Products to take a string input and create a file from the input, then store the file in BOX
 ## BOX API
 ### About the API
 - The Box Content API gives you access to the content management features you see in our web app and lets you extend them for use in your own app.
 - API Documentation: [Box Content API docs] (https://developers.box.com/docs/)

 ### Pre-Reqs
-- Create an Account with [SmartyStreet] (https://smartystreets.com)
-- Login, click on the "API Keys" left menu item to Obtain the Auth ID and Auth Token (they are under the "Secret Keys" section)
 - Create a Box Developer account at [Box Developers] (https://app.box.com/developers/services)
 - Click on the "Create a Box Application" right hand menu item
 - enter the name of the application (any name you wish) into the "Application Name" field displayed, and ensure that the "Box content" radio button is selected